LLNL/llnl.github.io/about/using-github.md

 Repositories within the LLNL organization are owned and managed by LLNL.
 Please do not create personal repositories here.

-Remember, all information produced by LLNL must follow the guidance set forth by the LLNL Information Management (IM) Policy.
+Remember, all information produced by LLNL must follow the guidance set forth by the LLNL Information Management (IM) Policy for both [initial release](https://dev.llnl.gov/opensource/releasing/) and [incremental contributions](https://dev.llnl.gov/opensource/contributing/). **Need to add lock icons for both links**

 #### Repository Content

-Before content is placed into an LLNL GitHub.com repository it should be reviewed and released via the Information Management (IM) process.
+Before content is placed into an LLNL GitHub.com repository, it should be reviewed and released via the IM process.
 Once released, an appropriate open source license and `LLNL-CODE-` release number should be provided and included in the repository.

 Remember that these repositories *are hosted* on GitHub servers, *NOT LLNL servers*, and content placed in them should be limited to "email like" communications.
 That means: